 Responses on the stress item were analyzed using an ANOVA and pairwise comparisons between conditions with Bonferroni correction for multiple comparisons.
-There was a significant interaction between time pressure and affect condition (F(1.78, 268.9) = 6.49, p = 0.003).
-Figure S1 in the supplementary materials demonstrates that the interaction seems to be driven by a reduction in stress from baseline to the risky choice task in the no time pressure condition (baseline: M = 2.16, SD = 1.12, affect-poor: M = 1.85, SD = 0.98, affect-rich; M = 1.88, SD = 1.01), whereas there was no such reduction in stress in the time pressure condition (baseline: M = 1.98, SD = 0.98, affect-poor: M = 2.00, SD =0.99, affect-rich: M = 2.05, SD = 1.03).
-Importantly, however, post-hoc tests correcting for multiple comparisons did not indicate that at any of the three measurement points there were significant differences between the conditions.
-Note, however, that the stress ratings were collected between rather than during the risky choice tasks, so they do not necessarily reflect the level of stress experienced when participants made their choices.
+There was a significant interaction between time pressure and affect condition, F(1.78, 268.9) = 6.49, p = 0.003.
+Figure S1 in the supplementary materials suggests that the interaction is driven by a reduction in stress from baseline to the risky choice task in the condition without time pressure (baseline: M = 2.16, SD = 1.12, affect-poor: M = 1.85, SD = 0.98, affect-rich; M = 1.88, SD = 1.01), whereas there was no such reduction in stress in the time pressure condition (baseline: M = 1.98, SD = 0.98, affect-poor: M = 2.00, SD =0.99, affect-rich: M = 2.05, SD = 1.03).
+Importantly, however, post-hoc tests correcting for multiple comparisons did not indicate that for any of the three stress measurement points (baseline, after affect rich choice task, after affect-poor choice task) there were significant differences between the conditions.
+Note, however, that the stress ratings were collected either before or between rather than during the risky choice tasks, so they do not necessarily reflect the level of stress experienced when participants made their choices.

+[insert Figure 3]

 Affective Evaluation Task

-As shown in Figure 2, the affect ratings were higher for the side effects than for the monetary losses (χ2 = 547.11, p < 0.001).
+As shown in Figure 2, the affect ratings were higher for the side effects than for the monetary losses, χ2 = 547.11, p < 0.001.
 This confirms that the medical outcomes were relatively more affect-rich than the monetary outcomes.

+[insert Figure 2]

 Monetary Evaluation Task

 The monetary equivalents of the side effects ranged between 0−2000€ (Mdn = 15€, M = 25.11€).
-The medians and the lower and upper quantiles of the monetary equivalents for each side effect are reported in Figure S2 in the supplementary materials.
+The medians and the lower and upper quantiles of the monetary equivalents for each side effect are displayed in Figure S2 in the supplementary materials.

 Risky Choice Task

 Decision quality.
-Participants chose the option with the higher EV more often in the affect-poor (No time pressure: M = 81.1%, SD = 12.9%; Time pressure: M = 79.1%, SD = 14.6%) than the affect-rich condition (No time pressure: M = 63.7%, SD = 12.7%; Time pressure: M = 65.2%, SD = 13.7%).
-As shown in Figure 4A, however, there was a significant interaction between affect and time pressure on decision quality (χ2(1) = 4.13, p < 0.05).
+Controlling for risk aversion, participants chose the option with the higher EV more often in the affect-poor (No time pressure: M = 82.3%, SE = 9.2%; Time pressure: M = 80.4%, SE = 8.8%) than the affect-rich condition (No time pressure: M = 64.4%, SE = 8.6%; Time pressure: M = 66.1%, SE = 8.4%).
+As shown in Figure 4A, however, there was a significant interaction between affect and time pressure on this proxy measure of decision quality, χ2(1) = 4.13, p < 0.05.
 The affect gap was attenuated in the time pressure condition (vs. no time pressure), as evidenced by an increased probability of choosing the option with the better EV in the affect-rich condition, but a decreased probability in the affect-poor condition.
-However, in analyses in which the trials in which there was a dominant choice option were excluded, the interaction was no longer significant; instead, there is only a main effect of affect, whereby participants chose the option with better EV more often in affect-poor than in affect-rich choices (please refer to table S4 and S5 in the supplementary materials for result comparisons of sensitivity analyses).
+However, in analyses in which the trials in which there was a dominant choice option were excluded, the interaction was no longer significant; instead, there was only a main effect of affect, whereby participants chose the option with better EV more often in affect-poor than in affect-rich choices (please refer to Table S4 and S5 in the supplementary materials for result comparisons of sensitivity analyses).